 As of the 1st of July 2019, Entropay no longer provides payment services.
 We have left this article up for informational purpose only.
 If you’re looking for convenient ways to fund your casino account in India, choose an alternative payment method below.

 Entropay is one of the top e-wallet solutions in Asia, especially for users based in the Philippines, Indonesia, and India.
 Cheap fees, anonymity and fast processing times make it a top choice for online gamblers in Asia.

 EntroPay was founded by Ixaris Systems in 2003 and provides users with a Virtual VISA card that can be used instantly wherever VISA is accepted.
 Users can instantly load funds onto their card from a personal debit or credit card anywhere in the world, and can only spend what is loaded on the card.
 It is a quick and simple payment option that’s open to anyone, regardless of their credit history.

-Entropay is one of the top payment solutions for online gamblers in Asia.
+Entropay is one of the top payment solutions for online gamblers in India.
 Some credit card companies in Japan, Korea, Indonesia, China and other Asian countries block card payments sent directly to online gambling sites.
 However, they do not block payments to Entropay.
 This gives gamblers an easy way to use their credit or debit cards to play poker and casino games online, as well as enabling them to easily bet on sports.